-Lauded by kids for its snarky humor, the Taylor Davis series was first published as two six-episode, 50-page serial adventures tailored specifically to reluctant readers.
+Lauded by kids for its snarky humor, the Taylor Davis series was first published as two six-episode serial adventures tailored specifically to reluctant readers, written in conjunction with two sixth-grade classrooms.
 Each episode contains high action, crazy predicaments, bigger-than-life characters, and a nail-biter ending that encourages kids to keep reading!
-Both adventures have been collected into single novels.
-They are also still available in their original serial format for kids who thrive on shorter reads.
+Both adventures have been collected into single novels and the series completed with a third and final novel.

 Lexile score: 700L

 Sometimes life gooses you when you’re not looking.
 You might be happily coasting through days in a little New Jersey suburb, dreaming about Jennifer Williams and making plans to see the new movie showing uptown when–bam!–everything changes in an instant.
 Your family moves overseas and suddenly you’re hacking at water demons with a four-foot blade…

 I was chosen from among all others to complete a task I did not want.
 I was told I’d have help.
 I was told I’d be in capable hands.
 Then I met my guardian angel.

 I am so doomed.

 “Why do I have to pay a toll?
 No one else is forking out dough, you big baboon.”

 I wouldn’t recommend repeating those words to anyone who is dangling you a foot off the ground.
 My face suddenly felt like it had collided with a cement wall at forty miles per hour.
 I found myself sliding across the tile floor and coming to rest in the corner of the hallway.

 “You hit me!”
 I rubbed my jaw in disbelief.
 Damian had always seemed a level-headed sort of guy.
 “I can’t believe you hit me!”